Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Applications

-The investigation of the damping parameter \(0 < \delta \leq 1\) in Figure~\ref{fig:porousmedium:damping} confirms the observations from Subsection~\ref{sec:convex_energy_minimization} and shows best performance for the undamped iteration with \(\delta = 1\).
-However, Figure~\ref{fig:porousmedium:weighting} shows that, in the present example again, only the emphasized-gradient and the split weighting converge.
+The investigation of the damping parameter \(0 < \delta \leq 1\) in Figure~\ref{fig:porousmedium:damping:error} confirms the observations from Subsection~\ref{sec:convex_energy_minimization} and shows best performance with the expected optimal rate \(0.5\) for the undamped iteration with \(\delta = 1\).
+Figure~\ref{fig:porousmedium:weighting:error} shows that, in the present example again, only the emphasized-gradient and the split weighting converge.
+They also turn out to be more favorable concerning the condition number~\eqref{eq:condition} of the discrete linearized system with respect to the spectral radius as displayed in Figure~\ref{fig:porousmedium:weighting:condition}.

 {

 }